Child Rights Initiative

-Although India has a large number of laws to protect and promote the rights of children, children’s concerns are viewed primarily as a welfare issue, rather an issue of rights.
-By developing a legal rights-based approach for children, the Child Rights Initiative combats the violation of children’s rights and increases their ability access to the legal system.
+Although India has a large number of laws to protect and promote the rights of children, children’s concerns are viewed primarily as a welfare issue rather a rights issue.
+By developing a legal rights-based approach for children, the Child Rights Initiative (CRI) combats the violation of children’s rights and increases their access to the legal system.

-CRI’s, major activity is to do Public Interest Cases in the Supreme Court of India and various High Courts on the issues affecting children.
+CRI’s major activity is filing Public Interest Cases in the Supreme Court of India and various High Courts on issues affecting children.
 CRI provides pro-bono legal services to children in conflict with the law and children in need of care and protection in the Juvenile Justice Boards and Child Welfare Committees all over the country.
-CRI represents children who are victim of sexual abuse or victim of bonded labour during the trail proceedings in trial courts, assisting the prosecution in the trial.
+CRI represents children who are victims of sexual abuse or bonded labour during trial proceedings in trial courts, and assists the prosecution in the trial.

-CRI has been instrumental in providing assistance in formulation of new laws, rules and policies for children.
-CRI conducts fact-findings, campaigns, publishes books and poster, organizes consultations, meetings and Judicial Colloquiums for increasing awareness about child rights among duty bearers and right holders.
+CRI also provides training to the police, labour departments, civil society organizations, judiciary and government officials on various legislations and policies made for children.
+It has been instrumental in providing assistance in the formulation of new laws, rules and policies for children.
+It also conducts fact-findings, campaigns, publishes books and posters, organizes consultations, meetings and Judicial Colloquiums for increasing awareness about child rights among duty-bearers and right-holders.

-CRI is part of the Special Taskforce for the rescue and rehabilitation of child labourers and responds to crisis situations through raid and rescue operations.
-We have set up a Crisis Intervention Center in the Northwest and Central Districts of Delhi, which is also now being replicated in other States.
-We also monitor the implementation of various schemes and policies related to children.
+CRI is part of the special taskforce for the rescue and rehabilitation of child labourers and responds to crisis situations through raid and rescue operations.
+It has set up a Crisis Intervention Center in the northwest and central districts of Delhi, which is also now being replicated in other states.
+It also monitors the implementation of various schemes and policies related to children.
 CRI functions in close collaboration with other grassroots organizations in the country.

 - Child labour